 Ramus has taken a somewhat different strategy for filling some of her support roles.
-In her case, she employs five virtual assistants who are based in other parts of the U.S., and overseas.
+In her case, she employs several virtual assistants who are based in other parts of the U.S., and overseas.

 For Ramus, hiring support staff from around the world has meant cost savings, and it was especially useful during the coronavirus pandemic when congregating in a physical office wasn’t possible.

 “It can be a good way to get talent that’s not necessarily in your back yard,” she added.

 - 5 key ways indie brokers can be competitive in recruiting agents

 - How to bring new hires onto your team the right way

 - Why would anyone want to be your assistant?
 That’s up to you

 - What is company culture?
 An indie broker-owner gives his 2 cents

 - 4 critical actions indie brokers must take now